Easy Packing Tips for Travel with Teenagers

 5. Extra Change of Clothes

-It’s the worst to spend a car trip or continue with an activity if you are soaked to the bone.
+It’s the worst to spend a car trip or continue with a fun activity if you are soaked to the bone.
 Bring an extra change of clothes to have as a spare when you do excursions or hikes or water activities.
 Your teenagers will appreciate the comfort and flexibility.

 Not only are maps and guidebooks just downright helpful, but putting these into the hands of teenagers gives them some responsibility and helps build their confidence.
 Teenagers desperately want to prove their worth.
 Let them learn how to read maps and find treasures in the destinations you travel to.
 We have gotten hooked on the Moon guidebooks especially for our U.S. National Parks.